juhana/hugo-by-example/_pages/parsing/ParseDollar.md

 In any given input line, `parse$` can be several different things.
-If every word in the input line is an understood dictionary entry, parse$ is set to "" (Note: "" does *not* equal 0).
+If every word in the input line is an understood dictionary entry, parse$ is set to "".
 If the input line has no quoted text but some words (or numbers) are not in the dictionary table, `parse$` is set to the last not-understood word.

-In a somewhat confusing third scenario:

-    verb "say"
-    * string             DoSay

-    ...

-    routine DoSay
-    {
-            print "parse$ = ";
-            print parse$
-    }

-That gives us:

->&gt;say "yohoho and a bottle of rum"
->parse$ = yohoho and a bottle of rum

-What is confusing is that while DoSay understands `parse$` as "yohoho and a bottle of rum", parser monitoring (see
-HugoFix) will show that the engine still understands `parse$` as "".
-This is because the current version of the Hugo library's parser monitoring accidentally prints `parse$` *before* parsing, so it hasn't been set yet.
+The numerical value of parse$ can change as well.
+Regular command parsing set it as -1 (as described in the Hugo Book), but if the command was the result of the [input](input-output/input/) being called, parse$ is given the value of 0.

+It's also important to remember that since parse$ is during the engine's parsing phase, at the time of the game loop where Parse and PreParse are called, parse$ has not been set yet.
 See "[Replace Parse](replacements/parse/)" and "[Replace ParseError](replacements/parseerror/)".

 ### Pages with parse$

-Since `parse$` can be used so many different ways, we'll just point you to entries with examples that use it:
+Some uses of parse$:
 [Comments In Transcripts](tips/comments-in-transcripts/) uses `parse$` to determine if the first character of the input line is an asterisk.